MaaAssistantArknights/maa-cli/maa-cli/docs/en-US/config.md

 ## MaaCore related configurations

-The related configuration file of MaaCore is located in `$MAA_CONFIG_DIR/asst.toml`.
+The related configuration files of MaaCore is called "Profile" and located in `$MAA_CONFIG_DIR/profiles` directory.
+Each files in this directory is a profile, while the default profile is `default.toml`.
+If you want to use a profile other than the default one, you can specify it by `-p` or `--profile` option.

 The currently available configurations are:

 ```toml
 [connection]